 10. The Handmaiden (2016)

 Our top 10 movies last 10 years list begins with a great one from South Korea.
-Park Chan-wook has made other critically acclaimed movies like Oldboy and Lady Vengeance, and The Handmaiden belongs in that category.
+Park Chan-wook has made other critically acclaimed films like Oldboy and Lady Vengeance, and The Handmaiden belongs in that category.

 In Japanese-occupied Korea, a con man operating under the sobriquet of “Count Fujiwara” plans to seduce a Japanese heiress named Lady Hideko, then marry her and commit her to an asylum to steal her inheritance.